 If your current color scheme is giving off the wrong vibe, consider changing it up.
-Maybe you feel blue is too calming for the way your brand operates, so switch to a less ‘warm’ color scheme.
+If blue is too calming for the way your brand operates, switch to a less “warm” color scheme.

-If your red is too intrusive and hostile, consider a switch to warmer colors that might be more calming.
+If your red is too intrusive and hostile, switch to warmer colors that are more calming.

-A branding guide, style guide and brand-wide commitment absolutely contribute to a successful rebrand through consistency.
+A branding guide, style guide and brand-wide commitment contribute to a successful rebrand through brand consistency.

 Outside of these, there is also the power of collaboration.
-If you’re able to create a collaborative system when rebranding, consistency is certain to follow.
+If you’re able to create a collaborative system, consistency is certain to follow.

-It’s not always easy to commit to a rebrand, even if it’s only a minor rebrand.
-Sometimes it helps to look at success stories in order to get a read on how others before you managed.
+It’s not always easy to commit to a rebrand, even if it’s minor.
+It helps to look at success stories in order to get a read on how others before you managed.
 Here are some powerful rebranding efforts:

 Why they rebranded: For many years, McDonald’s was vilified in the media as being responsible for unhealthy eating habits of its customers.
 Fair or not, a popular documentary targeting the unhealthy nature of fast food mostly targeted McDonald’s, likely due to its huge success in the industry.